NYULibraries/sdr-documentation/maintain/deploy.md

     bundle exec cap production deploy
     ```

 > NOTE: Your locally cloned codebase is NOT what's being deployed when you run `cap deploy`!
-You are are actually just using you local permissions and the config settigs in the local repo to deploy the contents of the `main` branch of [NYULibraries/spatial_data_repository repository](https://github.com/NYULibraries/spatial_data_repository) on GitHub.
-So make sure what's in `main` is what you're ready to deploy.
+You are are actually just using your local permissions and the config settigs in the local repo to deploy the contents of the `main` branch of [NYULibraries/spatial_data_repository repository](https://github.com/NYULibraries/spatial_data_repository) on GitHub.
+So make sure what's in `main` on GitHub is what you're ready to deploy.